Bent Finance (BENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bent Finance Historical Price

-According to the latest data gathered on Bent Finance live price page, the current price of Bent Finance is 0.04249604USD.
-The circulating supply of Bent Finance(BENT) is 7.05M BENT , giving it a market capitalization of $299.77K.
+According to the latest data gathered on Bent Finance live price page, the current price of Bent Finance is 0.04286841USD.
+The circulating supply of Bent Finance(BENT) is 7.05M BENT , giving it a market capitalization of $302.26K.

 The Bent Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.